earlyprint/earlyprint.github.io/labprototype.md

 </div>

-<p class="fl w-100 mt4 pa2 bt b--gray"><em>The EarlyPrint Lab</em> was conceived by Anupam Basu during his tenure as
-Weil Fellow in Digital Humanities at Washington University; he aimed to render EEBO-TCP more tractable for quantitative historical analyses by virtue of some intensive reprocessing of the TCP texts and their metadata.
-Basu was assisted by John Ladd, Joseph Loewenstein, Douglas Knox, and Stephen Pentecost.
-The <em>EarlyPrint Lab</em> site is supported by the Humanities Digital Workshop at Washington University.</p>
+<p class="fl w-100 mt4 pa2 bt b--gray"><em>The EarlyPrint Lab</em> aims to render EEBO-TCP more tractable for quantitative historical analyses by virtue of some intensive reprocessing of the TCP texts and their metadata.
+The <em>Lab</em> team is led by Anupam Basu and Joseph Loewenstein, with Douglas Knox, John Ladd, and Stephen Pentecost.
+The <em>EarlyPrint Lab</em> site is supported by the Humanities Digital Workshop at Washington University in St. Louis.</p>